LopEm15/Milestone-Project-1/README.md

 All others are their pip value

 <!-- I will add more instruction as I go and build the code. -->
+- Hit: Deals your cards
+- Stand: Deals the dealer's cards
+- Deal: Resets the game
+- Reset Score: Resets the table score